chef/chef-workstation/docs-chef-io/content/workstation/ctl_chef.md

 `-a`, `--anonymize`

-: Replace cookbook and node names with hash values to protect the sensitive information.
+: Replace cookbook and node names with hash values to protect sensitive information.

 `-c`, `--credentials string`